FOLLOW ALONG HERE FOR LIVE UPDATES FROM TODAY AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 Canada looked to be mounting a comeback in the final ends.
 Homan made a draw for a single in the ninth that pulled her team within three, 7-4.
 In the 10th, Canada sat three ahead of Morrison's hammer throw.
 Morrison took out one, holding Homan's team to a steal of two and the one-point defeat.

 Great Britain, the defending Olympic gold medalists, advanced to 1-2.
-Team GB will take the afternoon session off and return to face Sweden at 8:05 a.m.
+Team GB took the afternoon session off and will return to face Sweden at 8:05 a.m.
 ET on Sunday.

 | Great Britain (7) | Canada (6) | |